amperity/amperity-lambda-runner/README.md

 - `build/` The directory were your .zip'd lambda will go once you build it.
 - `destinations/` A dummy flask app that is there to help with local development.
 All it does is log what it is sent and whatever validation you want to test.
 - `lambdas/` The "core" part of this app.
-    - `lambdas/lambda_app.py` Is a flask app that acts as a mock lambda gateway trigger.
+    - `lambdas/lambda_gateway.py` Is a flask app that acts as a mock lambda gateway trigger.
 It mimics the lambda context for your testing needs.
     - `lambdas/amperity_runner.py` The lambda logic written by Amperity devs to handle, hopefully, most of the logic for your lambda.
     - `lambdas/lambda_handlers/` A repository of custom handlers that you can reference for help.
 - `test/` Repository for the test suite.
 Primarily used to test `amperity_runner` but if there's something you'd like to write for your handler feel free to add it!
 - `util/` Where all the local development scripts, tools, etc live
 - `docker-compose.yml` Where we define our local containers.
-    - `lambda_app` Our mock gateway container and entrypoint for the local environment
+    - `lambda_gateway` Our mock gateway container and entrypoint for the local environment
     - `destination_app` The debugging app
     - `fake_s3` A mock local S3 environment that holds file(s) for testing.
 - `Makefile` Easier to use commands for local development

 The flow of development in this app is to copy an existing file in `lambdas/lambda_handlers/`, do some renaming, test configuration, build, and go!